-Five – Day Workshop fee is $825 for members/$850 non-members.
-You may opt to pay a $200 deposit, with the balance due 30 days prior to the start date of the workshop, or pay the entire fee at the time of registration.
-A confirmation letter will be sent upon receipt of workshop registration fee payment.
+Workshop fee is $275 members/$300 non-members.
+A confirmation letter and supply list will be sent upon receipt of workshop registration fee payment.
 Pre-registration is required.
-Register online, call 256-535-4350 x222 ordownload the registration form here Charles Reid Master Artist Workshop Registration Form II 2014 (for mail in only).
-Space is limited to 18 students, so register online or call NOW.
-Registration Deadline: Extended until April 4, 2014.
+Register online, call 256-535-4350 x222 or download the registration form here Alan P. Shuptrine Master Artist Workshop Registration Form 2014 (for mail in only).
+Space is limited to 16 students, so register online or call NOW.
+Registration Deadline: August 8, 2014.
 This workshop is filled on a first-come, first-served basis!
 Workshop will be held in the Museum Academy classrooms at the Huntsville Museum of Art at Big Spring International Park.

 Please note: Because of our obligations to the instructor, no refund of any payment will be made for notification of withdrawal within 14 days of the start of the workshop.
 Prior to August 8, 2014, we will refund your registration fees less a $100 workshop cancellation fee.
 However, there will be no refunds given for cancellations after August 8, 2014.
 The Museum reserves the right to cancel classes which do not meet minimum enrollment requirements.
 This minimum enrollment is determined on an individual class basis.
 In case of cancellation by the Museum, the advance payment will be refunded to you.
 The Huntsville Museum of Art assumes no liability for non-refundable airline tickets or other expenses that cannot be used due to any classes or workshops being cancelled or schedule changes.